-- Children who enjoy computing. - Children who can confidently discuss their learning and progress in computing. - Reflective learners. - Children who are able to showcase their developing skills across the computing curriculum. - Children who are prepared to share the learning they have acquired in a variety of ways. - When children leave our school, they will be safe and competent users of computing technology with a solid understanding of how technology works. - Children will leave with a solid understanding of how to use the internet safely, ways to ensure they stay safe online and a knowledge of who they can speak to about any worries or online incidents. - Children will have developed skills to enable them to express themselves and be creative in using digital media and be equipped to apply their skills in Computing to different challenges moving forward.
+- Children who enjoy computing. - Children who can confidently discuss their learning and progress in computing. - Reflective learners. - Children who are able to showcase their developing skills across the computing curriculum. - Children who are prepared to share the learning they have acquired in a variety of ways. - When children leave our school, they will be safe and competent users of computing technology with a solid understanding of how technology works. - Entildren will have developed skills to enable them to express themselves and be creative in using digital media and be equipped to apply their skills in Computing to different challenges moving forward.